FAQs

 Yes.
 Access to the Fund is based on medical assessment and referral in line with approved clinical and administrative guidelines.

-Applications are made through a medical practitioner or health facility using procedures approved by the Board of Trustees.
+Applications are made through a medical specialized practitioner or health facility using procedures approved by the Board of Trustees.

 Service Providers